SalahSharaf/Covid-19_yerevan_City_spread/README.md

 ###  numpy,  pandas, matplotlib, geopandas, osmnx, contextily, descartes ,shapely

 ## Data
-### the data provided by the Nature communication from kaggle
+### the data provided by the Nature communication from kaggle about corona spread